prog108/beewareGUI/README.md

                 If you want to check my application, skip this step.

-9)         Any editing or even to start this application will require command in cmd: 'briefcase create' or for emulets and physical devices(android phones): 'briefcase create android'.
+9)         Any editing or even to start this application will require command in cmd: 'briefcase create' or for emulators and physical devices(android phones): 'briefcase create android'.
-                After that choose: 'briefcase run (android)'.
+                After that, choose: 'briefcase run (android)'.
 That will execute 'briefcase build (android)' as well.
                After "briefcase run android" you will be asked 1) Create a new Android emulator if you didn't install one already.
 Third option is that you connect your android phone on usb port of your personal computer.
-        On your phone go to SETTINGS, ABOUT PHONE: tap 7 times on version of device and you will enable DEVELOPER'S MODE.
+        On your phone go to SETTINGS, ABOUT PHONE: tap 7 times on version of device:"Version code" or "Intermediate version number".
+        On my phone this is 'BROJ MEĐUVERZIJE' and you will enable DEVELOPER'S. Exit 'About phone' and enter "System", in my case "SUSTAV".
+       There you will find 'OPTIONS FOR DEVELOPER'.
+A new option taht just appeared after that mentioned 7 times pressing.
+       Enter to the 'Options for developers' and toogle to enable it.
+Scroll down and toogle 'UKLANJANJE POGREŠAKA PUTEM USB-A'.
+       In English 'Enable debbuging from/via usb'.
+        MODE.
 After that find OPTIONS FOR DEVELOPERS and enable DEBUGGING VIA USB.
         Enable INSTALLATION VIA USB or INSTALLATION  FROM UNKOWN SOURCES(not obligatory on every android to do that).